TosbackCgusBridge-Bot/CGUs-versions/Washingtonpost/Privacy Policy.md

 **Children’s Privacy.** We do not knowingly collect any personal information from children under the age of 13 without parental consent, unless permitted by law.
 If we learn that a child under the age of 13 has provided us with personal information, we will delete it in accordance with applicable law.

-**Your California Privacy Rights.** California residents are entitled once a year, free of charge, to request and obtain certain information regarding our disclosure, if any, of certain categories of personal information to third parties for their direct marketing purposes in the preceding calendar year.
-We do not share personal information with third parties for their own direct marketing purposes.
+**Your California Privacy Rights.** (a) California residents are entitled once a year, free of charge, to request and obtain certain information regarding our disclosure, if any, of certain categories of personal information to third parties for their direct marketing purposes in the preceding calendar year.
+We do not share personal information with third parties for their own direct marketing purposes. (b) California residents who are registered users of the Services and are under the age of 18 are entitled, in accordance with California law, to request and obtain removal of content and information that they themselves post on the Services.
+You may request such removal by emailing us at comments@washpost.com.
+In your request, please provide a description of the material that you want removed and information reasonably sufficient to permit us to locate the material, and include your name, email address and/or Washington Post website user name, year of birth, mailing address (including city, state, and zip code), and the subject line “California Removal Request” so that we can process your request.
+Please note that your request does not ensure complete or comprehensive removal of the material.
+For example, materials that you have posted may be republished or reposted by another user or third party.

 **Do-Not-Track Signals and Similar Mechanisms.** Some web browsers may transmit “do-not-track” signals to the websites with which the user communicates.
 Because of differences in how web browsers incorporate and activate this feature, it is not always clear whether users intend for these signals to be transmitted, or whether they even are aware of them.
 Because there currently is no industry standard concerning what, if anything, websites should do when they receive such signals, the Services currently do not take action in response to these signals.
 If and when a final standard is established and accepted, we will reassess how to respond to these signals.
-In the meantime, please see Online Tracking Advertising for additional information about privacy choices that may be available to you with respect to targeted advertising.
+In the meantime, please see Online Tracking &.
+Advertising for additional information about privacy choices that may be available to you with respect to targeted advertising.

 **International Transfers.** The Services are headquartered in the United States.
 Please be aware that if information you provide to us or that we obtain as a result of your use of the Services may be collected in your country and subsequently transferred to the United States or to another country in accordance with applicable law.
 By using the Services, you consent to the collection, international transfer, storage, and processing of your information